1982 Pacific typhoon season: Tropical Depression Gading

+On July 17, the JMA began to track a weak tropical depression over in the Philippine Sea, and was last noted the next day while tracking westward.
+The PAGASA tracked the system until July 19 when it was last noted affected the Philippine Archipelago of Luzon.

 Tropical Depression Heling

+The PAGASA had tracked Tropical Depression Heling from July 21 through to July 23, located in the Philippine Sea.
+The JMA only classified the system as a low-pressure area.

 Typhoon Andy (Iliang)

 The system formed on the northern edge of the monsoon trough south of Guam.
 Prior to its formation, low-level westerlies were firmly in place south of the 10th parallel eastward to the International Date Line.
 On July 20, the monsoon trough segmented, with the middle segment becoming Andy (Bess formed from the eastern segment).
 On July 22, the area south of Guam showed increasing thunderstorm activity and organization.
 That morning, it became a tropical storm.
 Andy's center briefly became exposed on July 23 before drifting back under the thunderstorm activity.
 After looping south of Guam, the cyclone moved northwest and strengthened.
 Andy turned westward near the 18th parallel on July 25 as the ridge to its northeast strengthened.
 The system became a strong typhoon for a prolonged period on July 28 and July 29 before striking southern Taiwan.

 Heavy rains fell over Hong Kong, where 205.3 mm fell at Tate's Cairn.
 A deluge fell across eastern Taiwan, where flood-related damage was concentrated.
 Continuing westward through the Formosa Strait, the storm made its final landfall and dissipated in southeast China on July 30.
 Andy led to 13 deaths across Taiwan.